 Hartford, CT 06103

 Dimensions: Left field, 325 feet; Center field, 400 feet; Right field, 308 feet

-Dunkin’ Donuts Park is perched just north of downtown Hartford and within walking distance to tons of options for food, drink, lodging and entertainment.
+Dunkin’ Park is perched just north of downtown Hartford and within walking distance to tons of options for food, drink, lodging and entertainment.
 With clear and intimate sightlines throughout plus a wealth of unique in-park seating and concessions options, Hartford’s park is one of the must-visit destinations in the Minor Leagues.
-The Yard Goats led the Eastern League in attendance in the two seasons before the coronavirus pandemic forced the cancellation of the 2020 campaign, then returned to lead Double-A Northeast teams in attendance in 2021.
+The Yard Goats led the Eastern League in attendance in the two seasons before the coronavirus pandemic forced the cancellation of the 2020 campaign, then returned to lead the Eastern League in attendance in 2021.

 Upon entrance, fans are greeted by the Yard Goats’ starting lineup in oversized baseball card form on the wall beyond the main gates down the right-field line.
 Spacious concourses packed with concessions and merchandise options await.
 Proceed straight ahead, down the first-base side to the area behind home plate while maybe making a stop at the YG Club on the second level behind the dish or checking out one of the field-level suites tucked in next to the dugouts.
 Then mosey over to the third-base side to take in the Hartford city skyline view.
 Continue around the left-field corner and into center to check out the live goats at every home game (baby goats are, of course, favorites), then head up top to the Budweiser Sky Bar serving beers from beyond the batter’s eye.

 Dunkin’ Park was wedged into a modified city block footprint which led to a short porch in right field while also providing the team an opportunity to add an outfield second deck.
 Sections 124-128 are sandwiched around the home team’s bullpen past the wall in right-center field while 224-230 stretch from center to the right-field corner at an elevated perch with fantastic views.